oracle/graal/docs/ARCHITECTURE.md

 ## Architectural styles and patterns

 * Interpreter pattern implemented by the Truffle nodes in `com.oracle.truffle.llvm.nodes`
-* Adapted facade pattern combined with factory pattern in `SulongNodeFactory` to simplify the instantiation of the nodes
+* Adapted facade pattern combined with factory pattern in `NodeFactory` to simplify the instantiation of the nodes
 * Adapted visitor pattern in `LLVMParserRuntime` and other classes to traverse the AST produced from the LLVM IR file and construct Truffle nodes for it